 Second and subsequent trades each month:

-It’s also important to point out that, from time to time, some online share trading providers will offer special deals to help you save on brokerage fees or possibly avoid them altogether.
-For example, new customers who signed up for a CommSec share trading account at the time of writing could take advantage of $600 free brokerage.
+From time to time, some online share trading providers will offer special deals to help you save on brokerage fees or possibly avoid them altogether.
+For example, Bell Direct regularly offers free ETF trades for each month a year for new customers.

 Other providers also offer brokerage fee rebates for frequent traders.
-For example, if an account holder makes more than a certain number of trades per month, such as 30, all the brokerage fees payable for those trades may be refunded to their trading account at the end of the month.
-Discounts may also apply to higher-value trades, so consider your trading habits when comparing special offers from online share platforms.
+For example, if an account holder makes more than a specified number of trades per month, the provider may refund all the brokerage fees payable for those trades to their trading account at the end of the month.

 Such offers can help you improve your bottom line when trading shares online, so it’s worth keeping an eye out for any brokerage deals and discounts.

 While brokerage fees are the major cost you need to consider when comparing share trading platforms, you should also be aware that other fees may apply.
 For example, you may need to pay a monthly fee to become a premium member of a share trading platform.
-This could allow you to access dynamic market data, the latest market news and analysis, or perhaps stock research and recommendations.
+This could allow you to access live market data, the latest market news and analysis or stock research and recommendations.

-Read the terms and conditions of an online stock broking platform to find out what those ongoing fees are and how they will affect you.
+Read the terms and conditions of an online stockbroking platform to determine what those ongoing fees are and how they will affect you.

 As well as brokerage fees, there are several other features you should compare when choosing an online share trading platform, including:

 It’s also important to compare any ongoing fees you will need to pay to maintain your account, such as a monthly management fee or a fee to allow you to access dynamic market data.
 In addition, remember to check whether special options such as stop-loss orders or phone trades attract extra fees.